How To Make The Best Macintosh Apple Pie Recipe

 I’m here to help.
 After baking possibly thousands (I never actually counted) of apple pies, galettes, and tarts as a pastry chef in San Francisco I have learned a thing or two about what kind of apples to use, to cook them first or not, and how to get that perfect crust.

 I’ll walk you through step-by-step to how to make the best apple pie recipe from scratch!
+See my other 30 must-make apple recipes!

 What Are The Best Apples To Use For Apple Pie?